-Weidner Apartment Homes has joined with Alaska’s biggest hospital, biggest private funder and biggest private health insurer this week to pledge $40 million over five years to help turn the corner on homelessness.
+Weidner Apartment Homes has joined with Alaska’s biggest hospital, biggest private funder and biggest private health insurer to pledge $40 million over five years to help turn the corner on homelessness.

 Weidner is the biggest private community owner in Alaska and will commit $10 million over five years to a program to bring new tools and build existing resources (shelters, meal programs and case management services run by local nonprofits) that already save many lives.

 “We are involved because we believe everyone deserves a safe place to live that they can call their own.
 This private investment means Anchorage will be able to do more than it has ever done to help those in need.
 We already know that even short-term help of the right kind makes a huge difference in keeping people housed,” said W. Dean Weidner, Founder and Principal of Weidner Apartment Homes, in a statement.

 It is the most significant private investment to address this critical issue in Alaska history.
 The money will mean more housing and other help for individuals and families.
 Fresh strategies that have made a difference in other cities, such as accurate tracking and follow-up of everyone who is experiencing homelessness, are central to the effort.